 Changes in food pantry environment support healthier choices

-Informed by the field of behavioral economics, nudges, or environmental cues, were implemented in food pantry settings.
-Evidence from the pilot suggests that clients select more healthier foods when nudges were implemented.
+Informed by the field of behavioral economics, nudges are environmental cues that aim to improve behavior.
+Evidence from this pilot suggest that clients select healthier foods when nudges were implemented.

 The Power of Nudges: Making the Healthy Choice the Easy Choice in Food Pantries